schmee/habu/README.md

   ^--- this is the chain index
 ```

-2. View your progress with either `habu display` or just `habu` without arguments.
-The number before the chain name is the _chain index_, which is used in most commands to refer to a specific chain.

-3. To mark today's exercise as completed, use `habu link 1`:
+2. To mark today's exercise as completed, use `habu link 1`:

 ```
                                                                            8